acbarrentine/chimera-md/readme.md

 ## Release notes

+### v0.3.0 **BREAKING CHANGE!**

+* Adding support for log files.
+This adds a new field to the config `log_dir`, set to `/data/log` by default.
+Log files rotate daily.
+You'll need to establish this path in the Docker container before it will work

 ### v0.2.2

 * I hit an instance of a thread deadlocking which I believe to be a result of the cache